 Combined with her passion for serving clients, this made real estate the perfect path for her.
 She became the number one sales agent in the United States at Merrill Lynch Realty in the mid-1980s.
 At that time, Merrill Lynch was the largest real estate company in the world with over 16,500 agents.

 Among many properties Olivia has owned, two were French châteaux: Château de Grimaldi in Aix-en-Provence and Château de Villette near Paris.
-The seventeenth century historic landmark Château Villette was a huge restoration project with 20 bedrooms and 20 bathrooms on 200 acres.
-Potential buyers included Michael Jackson and wealthiest Frenchman Bernard Arnaut of LVMH: they visited the property, but decided not to buy it.
+The seventeenth-century historic landmark Château Villette was a huge restoration project with 20 bedrooms and 20 bathrooms on 200 acres.
+Potential buyers included Michael Jackson and the wealthiest Frenchman Bernard Arnaut of LVMH: they visited the property but decided not to buy it.
 Fearless, Olivia dove into the restoration project with monthly trips to Paris in 1999, while she sold $120 million of properties back in San Francisco that same year.

 People thought she was crazy with two 350-plus year-old châteaux in France and a thriving real estate business in the Bay Area.
 But the hard work and writing a lot of checks to workers paid off: Château Villette had its grand opening in April 2000 with beautiful grand salons, 20 renovated bedrooms, 20 brand new bathrooms (there were only five bathrooms in the entire chateau before the renovation), three new kitchens, restored chapel, all new heating system, electrical, plumbing, and Wi-Fi.
 For 15 years, she operated the two châteaux as locations for luxury charity events, weddings, culinary retreats, luxury vacations, filming, and fashion shoots.
 Her customers included Spice Girls, Sharon Stone, Pamela Anderson, Lenny Kravitz, John Travolta, Tom Hanks, a Russian prime minister, Vogue magazine shoots, many TV commercials, and author Dan Brown who wrote part of The Da Vinci Code.